connected-digital-energy-meter/cdem_docs/docs/README.md

 3. Assembly of the kit
 4. Installing the firmware
 5. Configuration
-6. Connecting to the Fluvius smart meter
+6. Connecting to the Fluvius meter
 7. The kit in use
 8. Development information
 9. Using the output